Towards a Robust Deep Neural Network in Texts: A Survey: Discussions

-In terms of evaluation, there exists two main scarcities: \begin{itemize} \item[(1)] Most of researches evaluate their performances of adversarial attacks by success rate or accuracy.
-Only a few works\cite{jgjlmlsyjq2018},\cite{jfsjtdbltw2019} take speed, scale, and efficiency into consideration, although they only list the time spent of the attacks.
-A question of whether there is a relationship among the scale of dataset, time consumed, and success rate of adversarial attacks is still unknown.
-If there exists such a relationship, the trade-off of these three aspects may be a research point in the future work.
-Currently, a related study\cite{hzyatfla2019} of speed in adversarial examples have been conducted in image domain.
-Besides, the experimental results on different datasets are various when the attack method is same.
-Whether the type of data may affect adversarial attacks is worth pondering. \item[(2)] Various methods have been proposed to study adversarial attacks and defenses in texts, but there is not a benchmark for them.
-Researchers use different datasets (in Section \ref{datasets}) in their works, making it difficult to compare the advantages and disadvantages of these methods.
-Meanwhile, it also affects the selection of metrics.
-Currently, there do not have an exact statement that which metric measure is better in a situation and why it is more useful than others.
-Some comparisons have been made in Textbugger\cite{jfsjtdbltw2019} with several metrics.
-The best one in this work may be only suitable for it, but ineffective in other works. \end{itemize}
+\textbf{Lacking better evaluation methods.} Most of the studies evaluate their performances of adversarial attacks by using success rate or accuracy.
+Only a few works\cite{jgjlmlsyjq2018},\cite{jfsjtdbltw2019} employ speed, scale, and efficiency into consideration, although they only list the attacks' time.
+Whether there is a relationship among the scale of the dataset, time consumed, and success rate of adversarial attacks is still unknown.
+If there exists such a relationship, the trade-off of these three aspects may be a research point in future work, like the related study\cite{hzyatfla2019} of speed in adversarial examples.
+Besides, the experimental results on different datasets are various when the attack method is the same.
+Whether the type and amount of data may affect adversarial attacks is worth pondering.